Explicit Logic Channel for Validation and Enhancement of MLLMs on Zero-Shot Tasks: Experiments

 HC-RefLoCo (Human-Centric Referring Expression Comprehension with Long Context)~\cite{NEURIPS2024_80f0cd03} is a recent challenging benchmark featuring long-context expressions with an average of 93.2 words.
 It is built upon various image datasets, including COCO, Objects365, OpenImage v7, and LAION-5B, covering a wide range of real-world scenes.
 These datasets allow us to examine the robustness of MLLMs under both moderate-length and extremely long referring expressions.

-{\bf Experimental settings}: For all experiments, ILC predictions are generated using the default prompt templates provided by each benchmark.
+{\bf Experimental settings}: ILC predictions are generated using the default prompt templates provided by each benchmark.
 In ELC, we employ Qwen3-4B-Instruct~\cite{qwen3technicalreport} as the LLM, EvaCLIP-8B~\cite{EVA-CLIP-18B} as the VLM for HC-RefCOCOg and InternVL2.0-8B~\cite{Chen_2024_CVPR_InternVL} as the VLM for HC-RefLoCo.
 All models are moderate-sized, with no fine-tuning or additional optimization is applied.
-Ablation evaluations can be found in the Suppl.
-Mat.
+Extensive ablation evaluations on ELC, including reliability on model variations, critical false positives, confusion matrix, and latency analysis, can be found in the Suppl.

 {\bf Experimental objectives}:\\ Our experiments are designed to answer three key questions: (1) Is CR score meaningful without gt.
 To assess whether CR can serve as a reliable metric in zero‑shot evaluation, we compute CR between ILC and ELC, and compute accuracy (Acc) based on gt for analysis.
 We measure their relationship using three representative correlation coefficients~\cite{AKOGLU201891}: Pearson's r ($r$), Spearman's rho ($\rho$), and Kendall's tau ($\tau$). $r$ compares the scores of the metrics, while $\rho$ and $\tau$ compare the rankings on the metrics.
 Each coefficient ranges from -1 to 1, where values near 1 indicate strong positive correlation, values between 0.5 and -0.5 indicate weak or no correlation, and values near -1 indicate strong negative correlation.
 (2) Is CR score helpful for model validation and selection without gt.
 On each of the three benchmarks, we evaluate 11 frontier MLLMs and analyze their performance, e.g., reliable predictions, strong models.
 (3) Effectiveness of ELC and CR in enhancing MLLM performance for VLC without gt.
 We evaluate the effect of aligned fusion between ILC and ELC, and examine the performance gain across benchmarks.
 Our results support that ELC and CR provide consistent performance improvements without requiring any additional training, confirming its practicality for zero-shot applications.